areai51/ada/README.md

 ![Login](docs/login.png)
 >Get your API key from the <strong>Groq Console</strong> [here](https://console.groq.com/keys)

-This creates a .groq/ folder in your home directory that stores your API key, default model selection, and any other config you wish to add.
+This creates a .ada/ folder in your home directory that stores your API key, default model selection, and any other config you wish to add.

-You can also set your API key for your current directory via environment variable:
+You can also set your API key via environment variable:
 ```bash
 export GROQ_API_KEY=your_api_key_here
 ```